odoo/documentation/content/applications/sales/point_of_sale/payment/worldline.rst

 the work of your cashiers.

 .. note::
-   Please note that Worldline is currently only available in Belgium.
+   Please note that Worldline is currently only available in the Benelux.

 Configuration
 =============